Battery-Intelligence-Lab/dtw-cpp/docs/index.md

 # Inputs

-It should be noted that in its current version the code only allows inputs in a specific format, as described below and shown in Excel for visual clarity:
+It should be noted that in its current version the code only allows inputs in a specific format, as described below and shown in MS Excel for visual clarity:
 -  CSV format.
 -  First column [blank, 0, ..., n-1] where _n_ is the length of the data series.
 -  Second column [0, data[1], ..., data[n]].